-Finally, I’m writing about one of the most gorgeous places I’ve ever been to.
+Finally, I’m writing about one of the most gorgeous places I’ve ever been to: the spectacular Zakynthos in Greece.
 I loved this island and it’s my number one in terms of beaches.

 Though I can’t believe that after that year, Zakynthos became one of the most known places in Greece and a lot of people are heading there mainly because of the famous shipwreck (Navagio) beach.

 I have to confess that I’m glad I went before mass tourism as I’m quite sure the beaches are getting too crowded for my taste nowadays.